hinnenk2/professional-README-generator/output/README.md

 ## Installation
 To install the required dependencies, run the following:
 `
-a
+npm i
 `

 ## Usage
-aa
+This repo is just a demo.

 ## License
 This repository is operating under the MIT license.

 ## Contributing
-a
+This repo is just a demo and therefore does not accept contributions.

 ## Tests
 For running tests, enter the following:
 `
-a
+npm run test
 `

 ## Questions
-For questions about this repository, please reach out at [a](mailto:a).
+For questions about this repository, please reach out at [ihinnenkamp@example.com](mailto:ihinnenkamp@example.com).